3D printing brain scans helps doctors with a tricky diagnosis

 The next phase for Okuda and his team is, first, to make a VR platform for patients to use when 3D printing is not practical.
 And because this is an optimal use case for machine learning, development of deep learning systems is also underway.
 It may be that certain shapes or features could predict clinical outcomes or otherwise figure into the prognosis.

-Okuda et al published their work in a recent volume of the Journal of Neuroimaging.
+Okuda et al. published their work in a recent volume of the Journal of Neuroimaging.

 0